 - Backup Folder: Create a folder you want to save all your emails to.
 I created a folder on my desktop and named it “Email Backup,” and it contains all 3659 emails since when I started using Gmail which was back in 2009

 - Since & Before date doesn’t really matter

 Troubleshooting your first Sign In with Gmail Backup

-Your first sign in attempt with Gmail backup won’t work because you haven’t authorized your gmail to work with the software.
+Your first sign in the attempt with Gmail backup won’t work because you haven’t authorized your Gmail to work with the software.
 Follow the link provided and ENABLE LESS SECURE APP.